 What is the rooming situation?
 Can my student request a friend to be with?
 Are the boys near the girls?

 We will be rooming in cabins filled with bunk beds.
 Students will need to bring their own bedding (sheets and blankets, or sleeping bags).
 There will be designated guy and girls cabins.
 We do the best we can to accommodate all requests for rooming.

 Do I need to send any extra money?
 How much?

 Sending extra money is at the discretion of the parent.
-The only extra costs at camp are the snack shop that is open two times a day, optional merchandise to buy, paintball ($10/round) and rafting ($35).
+The only extra costs at camp are the snack shop that is open two times a day, optional merchandise to buy and rafting ($40).
 The rafting cost will be collected at registration.

 Will they be going off campus?

 We don’t typically take students off campus unless we a going White Water Rafting in Riggins.
 All off campus activities abide by our two adult rule, which simply states that two adults must be present at each event.

 Typically, the student to adult ratio ranges between 8:1 to 12:1 depending on the age of campers and size of the room they are sleeping in.
 For more information on how many leaders or which leaders will be present for your church, contact your youth pastor.